 at the end of theREADME.md

 file.
-Do not type pull! - On your computer, edit the
+Do not pull the changes! - On your computer, edit the

 README.md